VolumeGraphics/havocompare/README.md

 - Add file metadata comparison
 - Add external checking
 - Add and adjust reports for file metadata comparison and external checking
+- Added config yaml validation command to check whether file can be loaded or not

 ### 0.2.4
 - add check for row lines of both compared csv files, and throw error if they are unequal